 You can massage this blend on your stomach, with large circular movements, everyday if needed…

-For those with a diseased liver, peppermint is the oil of hepatitis and cirrhosis: it restores liver cells and supports the liver to cope with allopathic treatments.
+For those with a diseased liver, peppermint is the oil for hepatitis and cirrhosis: it restores liver cells and supports the liver to cope with allopathic treatments.

-People that go through important treatments often have gingivitis, mouth ulcers, and diverse digestive problems.
+People that go through important treatments often have gingivitis, mouth ulcers, and various digestive problems.

 - Identify and remove food you are allergic to:

 If your liver is delicate, chances are you are lacking digestive enzymes.
-If you feel bloated after you eat, take a pill of digestive enzymes before each meal.
+If you feel bloated after you eat, take digestive enzymes in pill form before each meal.

 While we age, hydrochloric acid production decreases and it becomes more difficult to digest proteins.

-However, you might need to read what I wrote about stomach ache, stomach being partner of the liver in your digestive balance.
+However, you might need to read what I wrote about stomach ache, stomach being a partner to the liver in your digestive balance.